Disclaimer

 1 If mite predators are present, carefully consider the need to control mites this late in the season.
 Unless they are abundant enough to prevent fruit sizing, or to cause discomfort to pickers, it may be advisable to protect the predators for the next year.
 Vydate, and Vendex have low toxicity to Stethorus punctum larvae and adults.
 Nexter is moderately toxic to S. punctum larvae and adults.
 All of these miticides are moderately or highly toxic to predaceous mites.

-4 Lower rate is effective against leafhoppers; lower rate of Calypso effective against TLM.
+4 Lower rate is effective against leafhoppers and TLM.

 Virginia Apple Page Virginia Pear Page Virginia Peach Page Virginia Fruit Homepage Mid-Atlantic Regional Fruit Loop